Mostowfi ol-Mamalek: The Sixth Term

 Despite his opposition to Mostowfi, Modarres was part of the party that encouraged Mostowfi to take his sixth term as prime minister.
 Reza Shah had been elected Shah and crowned.
 In order to legitimise his rule he needed a prime minister who had the confidence of the politicians and the general public, so he chose Mostowfi.
 Modarres believed that Mostowfi was one of the few people who might curb the excesses of the new Shah and his generals.

 Mostowfi's sixth began in June 1926.
 During this term of office a number of important actions were taken, the most important event during this period had been the abolition of Capitulation on 9 May 1927.
 This would be the last major event that Mostowfi would be part of and this would be his last post.
 At the end of May 1927, Mostowfi resigned from office and from political life.

 The Society for National Heritage

 The Society for National Heritage was formed in 1921 with the aim to preserve, protect and promote "Iran's patrimony".
 The society built a state museum, a state library and several mausoleums, which incorporated motifs from ancient Iranian architecture.
 The society was formed by modernist government officials and Westernized intellectuals, and Mostowfi was among them.

+Despite Mostowfi's ostensible role in creating Iran's first historical preservation society he was also involved in the removal and sale of Iranian cultural heritage as was the case on the occasion of the Exposition Universelle of 1900 during which Mostowfi and his companions sold ceramic tiles to raise money for themselves after extensive buys.

+It was at this time that Mostowfi had the luster mihrab of the Imamzadeh Yahya at Varamin taken out of Iran and transported to Paris where it remained largely in storage until 1913 when it was sold to Armenian-American art dealer Hagop Kevorkian who would later sold it in 1940 to American heiress Doris Duke.